-GENTLEMEN: Our transmarine provinces have a right to reforms which are in harmony with the constitution which Spain has framed, and the government is resolved to make in them such (reforms) as may be necessary proceed in accordance with the forms of regular warfare, according proper treatment to the wounded, to prisoners, and to those who surrender, relying upon the good faith of Spain, without interfering with the action of the courts, in the case of common crimes which may have been committed.
+GENTLEMEN: Our transmarine provinces have a right to reforms which are in harmony with the constitution which Spain has framed, and the government is resolved to make in them such (reforms) as may be necessary.

 It is possible that a colony may have, at a given time, more liberty than its metropolis; possibly it may have less.
 The government will examine this matter with liberal judgment, not suffering itself to be misled by dangerous ideals, but grappling resolutely with all problems, social, political, and administrative.